School Success Kit for Kids With Sensory Processing Issues

 - Give Everything a Test Drive: Whether it’s a new kind of ear protection or the most comfortable bookbag, be sure to test drive all your new tools ahead of time.
 Give kids time to try out new school supplies and see what feels good and works best.
 That way, they’ll be comfortable and ready by the time the bus pulls up for the first day of school.

 - Routines: Kids with sensory issues do best when they know what to expect.
-Establishing consistent routines around school—getting up, breakfast, bus or car ride, afterschool routine—will help them feel more comfortable and less overwhelmed.
-You can also request that teachers or officials give you a heads up if school schedules are changing so you can help your child adjust accordingly.
+Establishing consistent routines around school — getting up, breakfast, bus or car ride, after-school routine — will help them feel more comfortable and less overwhelmed.
+You can also request that teachers or officials give you a heads up if school schedules are changing, so you can help your child adjust accordingly.

 - Accommodations: Kids with sensory issues may need accommodations of a different kind than schools are used to granting.
 For example, being allowed to chew gum, wear dark glasses, or use earplugs during class.
 You can also ask to be warned of potentially jarring school events, such as fire drills or surprise pep rallies, so you’ll have time to make sure your child is prepared.
-Be sure to include these accommodations in his IEP.
+Be sure to include these accommodations in their IEP.
 That way if any confusion arises, you’ll have the documentation you need to advocate for your child.